 Enter Thermacell tick control tubes.
 This is a great product for a homeowner who is proactive in the fight against Lyme disease and other tick-borne diseases.

-- Keeps ticks away – 24 tubes protect 1 Acre for one application; Apply 2x per Year; apply in spring and fall for...
+- Keeps ticks away – 24 tubes protect 1 Acre for one application; Apply 2x per Year; apply in spring and summer for...

 What is a Tick Tube?